Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

 \item \emph{Including the types.} The type of an individual is the collection of its cultural traits.
 Given a realisation of the untyped system, we turn it into a typed one as folllows.
 We assume that every individual independently invents new traits at rate $\mu>0$.
-In the graphical representation, these innovations are indicated by circles, which are laid down on every line by way of a Poisson point process at rate $\mu$, see Figure~\ref{learning-ips-innov}.
+In the graphical representation, these innovations are indicated by circles, which are laid down on every line by way of a Poisson point process on $\RR$ at rate $\mu$, see Figure~\ref{learning-ips-innov}.
 We assume that, first, all innovations are non-recurrent, that is, have never occurred in the population before.
-Second, in every learning event, the learner acquires all traits carried by the cultural parent.
+Second, in every learning event, the learner acquires all traits carried by the cultural parent; this happens by merging the knowledge sets of the learner and the parent.
 Third, we assume that death events eliminate all traits, so the newborn is devoid of any trait.

-We now assign a set of traits to each line at time $t=0$ in an exchangeable way (that is, according to a law that is invariant under permutation of lines); this set may or may not be empty.
-If we then propagate the traits forward in time according to the rules just described, we get the types, that is, the collection of traits, for every individual and any time $t>0$. \end{enumerate}
+We now assign a set of traits to every line at time $t=0$ in an exchangeable way (that is, according to a law that is invariant under permutation of lines); this set may or may not be empty.
+From $t=0$ onwards, we then number the innovations consecutively in the order of their appearance.
+If we finally propagate the traits forward in time according to the rules just described, we get the types, that is, the collection of traits, for every individual and any time $t>0$.
+Let now $K_{\alpha}(t) \subset \mathbb{N}$ be the set of traits that individual $\alpha \in [N]$ knows at time $t \in \mathbb{R}_{\geq 0}$; that is, the individual's \emph{knowledge set}.
+For a subset of individuals $G \subseteq [N]$, we define

+by slight abuse of notation (so $K_{\{\alpha\}}(t)=K_{\alpha}(t)$).
+With this, we denote the number of traits of a `typical' group of $n$ individuals at time $t$, that is, the cardinality of the group's knowledge set, as